Table of Contents

 Responsible for managing client documents, ensuring all records were kept up to date.

-Coordinated document management for a high-profile intellectual property case, reducing turnaround time by 30%
+Coordinated pleadings, exhibits, and e-discovery files for an intellectual property matter, reducing document turnaround time by 30%

 Assisted in legal research and provided summaries of findings to attorneys.